aicpslab/certnet-control-sim-main/README.md

 This repository provides a MATLAB evaluation package for the accompanying manuscript:

-**Provably Constraint-Satisfying Low-Latency Control via Structural Decoupling of Feasibility and Performance**
+**Provably Constraint-Feasible Low-Latency Control via Feasibility–Performance Decoupling**

 The manuscript is currently under review.
 This repository is provided to support reproducibility of the reported experiments.